 A: There are alternative methods, technologies and business models through which the problem of affordable access can be tackled, without compromising on the free, open and secure nature of the internet.

-As explained by the Alliance for Affordable Internet8, earned data is where “instead of directly purchasing data, the user receives data in exchange for performing some action.
+Earned data/equal rating As explained by the Alliance for Affordable Internet, earned data is where “instead of directly purchasing data, the user receives data in exchange for performing some action.
 Such actions include , completing surveys, or other marketing services on certain apps.
 It can also include purchasing specific services or handsets from carriers.
 Typically, this data can be used to access any site or service, though in some cases the data is only to be a used for a specific site.”

-Gigato is an app offering in India that offers data rebates to upon using particular apps for a certain amount of time.10 Apps like mCent let users earn data in exchange for completing surveys, watching videos or contributing to other marketing-related activities.11
+Gigato is an app offering in India that offers data rebates to upon using particular apps for a certain amount of time.
+Apps like mCent let users earn data in exchange for completing surveys, watching videos or contributing to other marketing-related activities.

 Content providers who can afford to spend such promotional costs have an advantage over their competitors who cannot afford this input cost.
 However, in giving a rebate of free data to browse as the user pleases, the harm of walled gardens is eliminated.
 Unlike classic price differentiation, equal rating would not work to obfuscate awareness of the internet as a medium also for decentralised alternatives to platforms and corporations.